 The B2B Buying Cycle – Approaching Prospects Right Time, Right Content.

-Do you recognise the buying cycle and how well do you approach prospects?
-How often does that actually happen?
+Do you recognise the buying cycle?
+How well do you approach prospects?
 What are the issues that can trip up any business?
 Is there an approach that can mitigate these circumstances?
-So, what are the challenges that are faced by companies with complicated sales cycles, long purchasing lead-times and complex conversion processes?
+What are the challenges that are faced by companies with complicated sales cycles, long purchasing lead-times and complex conversion processes?
 How realistic is it to think prospects can be moved through a buying cycle?

 A “sharing” culture